 What You Need to Know About Overdraft Privilege Opt-In

-Effective July 1, 2010 for new accounts and prior to August 15, 2010 for existing accounts, Federal Regulations require members who are eligible for overdraft protection, FORUM’s Overdraft Privilege program, to opt-in to have their ATM and everyday debit card transactions covered, even if they have been covered in the past.
+Federal Regulations require members who are eligible for overdraft protection, FORUM’s Overdraft Privilege program, to opt-in to have their ATM and everyday debit card transactions covered, even if they have been covered in the past.
 Below are answers to frequently asked questions.

 What is Overdraft Privilege?